 Someday you’ll have a home library that rivals the one in Beauty and the Beast.
 For now, if you’re working with a small space, such as a window seat, flank your reading nook with a built-in bookshelf, like this one crafted by the interior designers at The Habitat Collective.
 A bookshelf that’s alongside your reading nook means your top tomes are always at the ready for an afternoon of reading.
 And with natural light like this, you won’t miss a word.Continue to 5 of 11 below.

 Weave in a Pop of Color

-Color has this power to instantly inspire happiness.
-If your reading nook is intended to be your personal happy place, a punchy shot of color might be just what you need.
-In this delightful reading nook, water color artist and surface pattern designer Tessie Fay has showcased a vibrant green chair, charming polka-dot pillow and pink side table, producing a cheerful palette.Continue to 6 of 11 below.
+Color has this power to inspire happiness instantly.
+If your reading nook is intended to be your happy place, a punchy shot of color might be just what you need.
+In this delightful reading nook, watercolor artist and surface pattern designer Tessie Fay has showcased a vibrant green chair, charming polka-dot pillow, and pink side table, producing a cheerful palette.Continue to 6 of 11 below.

 06 of 11